-Weight machines are one of the most versatile types of gym equipment.
+Machines are one of the most versatile types of gym equipment.
 They can replicate many movements that you might do with free weights, like pushing and pulling motions for chest, back, and arm exercises.
-But they also allow for exercises that simply cannot be done with free weights, like hip adduction or transverse abdominis contraction.
+Machines are great to isolate a specific muscle you wish to target.
+They also allow for exercises that are more challenging with free weights, like hip adduction, lying leg curl or transverse abdominis contraction.

-At the end of the day, the free weights vs weight machine debate comes down to personal preference and desired outcomes.
-For beginners who want to tone their bodies overall, we would recommend opting for weight machines.
-For more experienced gym-goers who want to focus on developing specific muscles, we’d recommend doing your training predominantly with free weights.
 If you’re still unsure, or want a more guided approach, consider investing in a personal training session.
-Just one session will give you a much better idea on which equipment is better suited for you and your goals, and will also help to ensure your technique is effective.
+Just one session will give you a much better idea of which equipment is better suited for you and your goals, and will also help to ensure your technique is effective.